Have you ever thought of the following questions?

-This is the reason why the real world is called as "Utsushiyo (the mirror world)" in Shinto.
+This is the reason why the real world is called as “Utsushiyo (the mirror world)” in Japanese Shinto.

 For example, suppose that you take a picture of Mt.
 Fuji, the height of which is about 13,000 feet.

-But, the size of the photographic image of Mt.
+However, the size of the photographic image of Mt.
 Fuji is about 2 inches square only.

 In this case, the photographic image corresponds to the real world.

 Similarly, the real world is a kind of mirror image of the spirit world.

 Mount Fuji, which is the highest mountain in Japan at 3,776 m (12,400 ft).
 Mount Fuji is one of Japan’s “Three Holy Mountains.”
 It is also a Special Place of Scenic Beauty and one of Japan’s Historic Sites.
 It was added to the World Heritage List as a Cultural Site on June 22, 2013.